SiTheMon/SiTheMon/README.md

 - 👋 Hi, I’m @SiTheMon
 - 👀 I’m interested in coding and guitars
 - 🌱 I’m currently learning python, kotlin / android
-- 💞️ I’m looking to collaborate on anything but not prominsing I will be of any use (unless you want music)
+- 💞️ I’m looking to collaborate on anything but not promising I will be of any use (unless you want music)
 - 📫 How to reach me / message me
 <!---
 SiTheMon/SiTheMon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.